-Here, we tell you how to conquer Remedies on the California Bar Exam.
-Remedies is regularly tested on the California Bar Exam.
-It is often combined with other subjects, and the California Examiners often test Remedies in particular ways.
-(In fact, some exam questions are nearly identical to one another!)
+Remedies is regularly tested on the California Bar Exam and is often combined with other subjects.
+The California Bar Exam often tests Remedies in the same way.
+In fact, some Remedies essay questions are nearly identical to one another!

 Here, we tell you how to approach Remedies on the California Bar Exam, including some of the highly tested issues in Remedies questions.